 Pyrethroid Pesticide Assessments and Reassessments for WARM and COLD

-Some pyrethroid pesticide water quality thresholds for determining aquatic life beneficial use (WARM and/or COLD) attainment were updated since the last San Diego Water Board on-cycle Integrated Report (2014 - 2016).
-The updated thresholds were used to reassess all old data from previous Integrated Report cycles and to assess newer data submitted for the 2020-2022 Integrated Report cycle.
+Some pyrethroid pesticide water quality thresholds for determining aquatic life beneficial use (WARM and/or COLD) attainment were revised since the last San Diego Regional Water Board on-cycle Integrated Report (2014 - 2016).
+The revised thresholds were used to reassess all old data from previous Integrated Report cycles and to assess newer data submitted for the 2020-2022 Integrated Report cycle.
 The pyrethroid pesticides that were included in the reassessments are the following:

 Bifenthrin